Tips to help your dog keep their cool

 - Use protection.
 Since dogs can get sunburn and skin cancer just like us, you may want to use UV-blocking clothes and/or sunscreen on your pup when they're outdoors on sunny days.
 There are several brands of UPF sun-blocking clothes for pets out there, and a lot of what will work best for your pup will be dependent on how it's sized.
 But, all other things being equal, try and go with the shirts and visors that have the highest UPF rating.

-As for sunscreen for your pup, this is especially important if they've got a thin (or non-existent...
-I'm looking at you, Chinese Cresteds) coat, if you needed to or decided to shave them (see note above re: shaving dogs in the summer) and, in general, on the typically hairless areas on dogs (their belly, tips of ears, and bridge of their nose).
+As for sunscreen for your pup, this is especially important if they've got a thin or non-existent coat ...
+I'm looking at you, Chinese Cresteds.
+If you needed to or decided to shave them (see note above re: shaving dogs in the summer), apply sunscreen on the typically hairless or thin-coated areas (their belly, tips of ears, and bridge of their nose).
 There is actually an FDA-approved sunscreen available for dogs, it's called Epi-Pet and it works great.
 And check out this article for more info about skin cancer and sunburn in pets.

 - Refrain from exercising on hot days.
 Even just a walk on a hot day can put your dog at risk of heat stroke.
 Overweight dogs, certain breeds like Brachycephalic dogs, and dogs with certain medical conditions, like laryngeal paralysis or collapsing trachea, are at even greater risk.